terjesandstrom/terjesandstrom.github.io/BranchesInGit.md

 Note that the branch is now visisble both directly under the repository Icon, and under the subfolder remotes/origin.
 Note also that icon for the branch changed, see the "Before publishing" screenshot, that the master branch has a green arrow indicating it is part of tracked pair, whereas the MyBranch doesn't have this, meaning it is local only.
 After the publishing it has also got the same indicator, meaning it is also tracked.

-Usign GitViz again, it now looks like this:
+Using GitViz again, it now looks like this:

 ![BranchesInGit11](BranchesInGit_images\BranchesInGit11.png)